qubic/core/doc/execution_fees.md

 ### For Contract Developers

-1. **Plan for sustainability**: Charge incovation rewards for running user procedures
+1. **Plan for sustainability**: Charge invocation rewards for running user procedures
 2. **Burn collected invocation rewards**: Regularly call `qpi.burn()` to replenish executionFeeReserve
 3. **Monitor reserve**: Implement a function to expose current reserve level
 4. **Graceful degradation**: Consider what happens when reserve runs low
-5. **Check for positive executionFeeReserve of called SCs**: Before calling an other Contract, make sure the called contract has a positive `executionFeeReserve` with `getContractFeeReserve(contractIndex)`.
+5. **Check before calling other contracts**: Before using `INVOKE_OTHER_CONTRACT_PROCEDURE`, verify the called contract has positive `executionFeeReserve` using `qpi.queryFeeReserve(contractIndex) > 0`.
+Otherwise, your contract will be marked with `ContractErrorCalledContractInsufficientFees`.

 ### For Contract Users